-Recycling Campaigns (Currently in our Drumcondra location only)
+Recycling Campaigns Available in both Inchicore & Drumcondra

 Recycling isn’t a solution to the plastic crisis and we encourage you to reuse whenever you can.
 But for when you can’t – try to choose the best recycling option.
 Our national recycling system isn’t ideal so here is a great ways to make sure your waste is recycled into something of use:

 Recycle your HDPE bottle caps from milk cartons and drinks bottles with us!
 We’re a drop-off point for empty clean HDPE Plastic Bottle Caps collection on behalf of Precious Plastic Dublin.

 Bring your empty HDPE bottle caps to our shop.
 Generally these caps will be from tetra packs like milk cartons etc. or from water bottle/fizzy drink bottles and the rings from these caps too.
 Billions of plastic bottles and drink cartons are sold and opened every day.
 While the bottles are mainly made from PET plastic and the drink cartons from a mix of plastic, metal and paper, most of the caps are made from HDPE (High-Density Polyethylene), a really strong, lightweight and waterproof polymer.
 HDPE has SPI resin ID code 2 so you should see a number 2 inside a triangle shape in the cap.

 Precious Plastic Dublin use the caps to make new and long-lasting products right here in Dublin and demonstrate that there is immense value in waste plastic.

 Could I not just put them in my own recycle bin: